cloudmesh/cloudmesh1/docs/source/man/man.rst

         --cloud=<CloudName>    give a cloud to work on, if not given, selected or default cloud will be used
+        --count=<count>        give the number of servers to start --detail               for table print format, a brief version is used as default, use this flag to print detailed table
-        --count=<count>        give the number of servers to start --flavor=<flavorName>  give the name of the flavor --flavorid=<flavorId>  give the id of the flavor --group=<group>        give the group name of server
+        --flavor=<flavorName>  give the name of the flavor --flavorid=<flavorId>  give the id of the flavor --group=<group>        give the group name of server